jameshfisher/jameshfisher.com/_posts/2020-04-26-jim-scoring-a-probabilistic-pub-quiz-for-nerds.md

 ---
-title: "Jim scoring: a probabilistic pub quiz for nerds"
+title: "A probabilistic pub quiz for nerds"
-tags: ["mathematics", "betting"]
+tags: ["mathematics", "betting", "fave"]
 ---

 The typical pub quiz has a "true or false" round.